 |Medical||2.5% – 4%||60% – 80%|

 |Construction||2.5% – 3.5%||70% – 80%|

 Factoring rates vary by industry, risk, transaction workload, and volume.
 Companies with lower risks whose receivables are easy to manage usually get lower rates and higher advances.
 Conversely, higher risk companies or companies whose receivables require substantial processing tend to have higher rates.
 We discuss this in detail in the next sections.

-Most factoring companies prefer to use a variable rate structure.
+Most factoring companies prefer to use a tiered rate structure.
 It allows them to link the cost of financing to the actual length of time the invoice is outstanding.
-With a variable pricing model, the longer the invoice goes unpaid, the higher the cost.
-Variable rates are quoted in a variety of formats.
+With a tiered pricing model, the longer the invoice goes unpaid, the higher the cost.
+Tiered rates are quoted in a variety of formats.
 Examples include: